 Skill-Based Hobbies

-15. Baking
+25. Baking

 Baking can really be as expensive as you make it.
-You could make huge, decadent 15 ingredient cakes that blow peoples minds, or you could stick to water, yeast and flour and make a lovely loaf of bread for pennies!
+You could make huge, decadent 15-ingredient cakes that blow people’s minds, or you could stick to water, yeast and flour and make a lovely loaf of bread for pennies!

 I love nothing more than to find all the ingredients for a recipe already stored away in my cupboards – making a delicious concoction from scratch is so satisfying!

-16. Cooking
+26. Cooking

 Become the master of cooking in your own home by really honing in on your skills to whip up a delicious dish.
 Impress your friends.
 Live your best life with the best food.
-Learning to cook properly definitely doesn’t have to be expensive, and there’s no better way to make a great impression on someone than serving up a gourmet dish that you made from scratch.

 I actually run a food blog as a bit of a hobby (go visit By The Forkful to check it out!) because I love cooking so much.
 It’s really nice to have that creative outlet to try new recipes and share them with others.

-17. Coding
+27. Coding

 Intrigued by the world of coding and programming?
 There are tonnes of free websites available where you can learn to code in the comfort of your own home.